As we embark in 2018, it’s time to identify the trends that lie ahead for healthcare marketers.

 Many studies have revealed that healthcare content is the second most-searched-for service online.
 With so many people seeking expert healthcare information, it is important to capture these searches with relevant and unique content.

-Developing content that answers patient’s questions and addresses their points is key to writing valuable content.
+Developing content that answers your patient’s questions and addresses their points is key to writing valuable content.

 Once they have taken the quiz, the next stage is to prompt them to book an appointment.
 In this way, the prospect is self-qualifying themselves as someone who is need of an appointment with a physiotherapist.